The terms Calibration and Certification have been used interchangeably for decades.

 The SI units, more commonly referred to as the metric system are the basis for modern calibrations.

-The meter is the length of the path travelled by light in vacuum during a time interval of 1/299 792 458 of a second.
+The meter is the length of the path traveled by light in a vacuum during a time interval of 1/299 792 458 of a second.

 There are 7 base SI units: